hyperstack-org/hyperstack-sandbox/README.md

 This a Hyperstack project *sandbox* with everything you need to get started running Hyperstack in the incredible [GitPod cloud IDE](https://gitpod.io).

-Simply click this link to launch the project in gitpod.
+Simply click this link to launch the project in gitpod:

 [Launch Now In GitPod](https://gitpod.io/#https://github.com/hyperstack-org/hyperstack-sandbox)